Heat Transfer Today

 Mr. Jefferson’s Monticello Problem

-This project involves a finite-difference calculation of transient conduction in a slab subject to a time-varying convective boundary condition at one surface.
-In this case the slab corresponds to a wall of Monticello, which consists of 16″ of solid brick with a 1″ layer of plaster on the inside.
-The outside surface is assumed to be unshaded, so we use the diurnal variation of the Tsolair value corresponding to a dark-colored, west facing surface in July.
-While the “R” value (conductive resistance) of this brick layer is quite low, the enormous effect of the thermal mass is very apparent in the computed results.
+In this project we implement a finite-difference calculation of transient conduction in a slab subject to a time-varying convective boundary condition at one surface.
+In this case the slab corresponds to a wall of Jefferson’s Monticello.
+Those walls consist of 16″ of solid brick with a 1″ layer of plaster on the inside.
+We assume the outside surface is unshaded.
+Thus we use the diurnal variation of the Tsolair value corresponding to a dark-colored, west facing surface in July.
+While the “R” value (conductive resistance) of this brick wall is quite low, we find that the thermal mass is very dominant.
 (Writeup)